David Griffiths (composer): Recording

 Griffiths has recorded much of the English, German and French Art Song repertoire for Concert FM as well as a significant body of New Zealand music.
 CD recordings as a soloist have included works such as Prodigal Country with the New Zealand Symphony Orchestra under the direction of the late Sir Charles Groves and the Five Mystical Songs under Karen Grylls, director of the Dorian Choir and songs by with David Farquhar.

 Ahi a CD collaboration between the Ogen Trio and the New Zealand Chamber Soloists featured works by Griffiths and four other leading New Zealand composers, Michael Williams, Gareth Farr, Martin Lodge and John Psathas.
-Griffiths has recorded CDs and DVDs for Naxos Records including "Missa Solemnis, Te Deum" with the New Zealand Symphony Orchestra and Tower Voices NZNaxos Records as well as Kiwi Pacific Records, Herald Record Label and Ode Records.
+Griffiths has recorded CDs and DVDs for Naxos Records including "Missa Solemnis, Te Deum" with the New Zealand Symphony Orchestra and Tower Voices NZ Naxos Records as well as Kiwi Pacific Records, Herald Record Label and Ode Records.

 Teaching

-Griffiths has held positions of Lecturer of Voice and Senior Lecturer of voice at the University of Auckland, University of Otago and University of Waikato.
-He is the current convener of the Conservatorium of Music, University of Waikato.
+Griffiths has held positions of Lecturer of Voice and Senior Lecturer of Voice at the University of Auckland, University of Otago and University of Waikato.
+He was Senior Lecturer and Convenor of Music at the Conservatorium of Music, University of Waikato until his retirement in 2016.